 |Soil Type||Moist, well-drained|

-Lacebark pines, also commonly referred to as Bunge’s pines and white-barked pines, are slow-growing evergreen trees that are hardy in winter temperatures as low as -26 degrees Celsius.
+Lacebark pines, also commonly referred to as Bunge’s pines and white-barked pines, are hardy in winter temperatures as low as minus 26 degrees Celsius.
 Generally, lacebark pine trees appreciate plenty of light and regular watering but can be classified as moderately drought-tolerant.
-They are low-maintenance, and once established can be left to grow outside independently.
-Lacebark pine trees reac`h up to 15-25m tall in full maturity.
+They are low-maintenance and, once established, can be left to grow outside independently.
+Lacebark pine trees reach 30 to 50 feet tall in full maturity.

 Lacebark pine tree bark peels gradually over time, usually starting once the tree is about ten years old.
 The green bark peels away in oval-shaped disks to reveal yellow-brown undertones that turn olive-brown, purple, and red over time.
 The resulting look is camouflage-like and provides year-round interest.